jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/open-application-letter-2018.md

   <strong>(h) Other...</strong>
 </h2>

-If the role you need is not in the list above, but if you suspect that I am fit for that kind of job, please contact me with the details of the kind of job you are offering and I will see if I will be able to do it. :smile:
+If the role you need is not in the list above, but you suspect that I am fit for that kind of role, please contact me with the details of that kind of role you are offering and I will see if I will be able to do it. :smile:

 ## More next time...

 <br />